wp-plugins/sgr-nextpage-titles/readme.txt

 Multipage Plugin for WordPress (formerly sGR Nextpage Titles) will make you able to order a post in multipages, giving each subpage a title and having a table of contents on the first or on every subpage.

 = Make order in your posts! =
 Forget about extremely lengthy pages, diffculty to find a post section.
-With sGR Nextpage Titles you can divide every post into many subpages, giving them a title.
+With Multipage Plugin you can divide every post into many subpages, giving them a title.
 Then a table of contents will appear to redirect your visitors to the wanted post subpage.

 = Benefit from different subpages =
 Every subpage will generate a different page view, so your statistics will benefit.